-Income tax expense was \$120 million, \$235 million, and \$347 million for the years ended December 31, 2018, 2017, and 2016, respectively.
-Income tax expense as a percentage of earnings from continuing operations before income taxes for the years ended December 31, 2018, 2017, and 2016 was 16.0%, 27.2%, and 36.3%, respectively.
+Income tax expense was \$308 million, \$120 million, and \$235 million for the years ended December 31, 2019, 2018, and 2017, respectively.
+Income tax expense as a percentage of earnings from continuing operations before income taxes for the years ended December 31, 2019, 2018, and 2017 was 22.5%, 16.0%, and 27.2%, respectively.
 Income tax expense as a percentage of earnings before income taxes fluctuates depending on our estimate of ultimate income tax liability and changes in the characteristics of net earnings, such as the weighting of operating income versus investment income.
 On December 22, 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "Tax Reform Act").
 Among other provisions, the Tax Reform Act reduced the Federal statutory corporate income tax rate from 35% to 21% and limited or eliminated certain deductions.
-The decrease in the effective tax rate in the 2018 period from the comparative 2017 period is primarily attributable to the decreased federal tax rate associated with the passage of the Tax Reform Act and a \$45 million decrease in tax expense in 2018 regarding the timing of payments for, and tax rate applicable to, our tax liability resulting from the decrease in our statutory premium reserves associated with the redomestication of certain of our title insurance underwriters in 2017.
-The decrease in the effective tax rate in 2017 from 2016 is primarily attributable to Tax Reform.
+The increase in the effective rate in 2019 compared to 2018 is primarily attributable to the residual impacts of the Tax Reform Act in 2018.
+The decrease in the effective tax rate in 2018 compared to 2017 period is primarily attributable to the decreased federal tax rate associated with the passage of the Tax Reform Act and a \$45 million decrease in tax expense in 2018 regarding the timing of payments for, and tax rate applicable to, our tax liability resulting from the decrease in our statutory premium reserves associated with the redomestication of certain of our title insurance underwriters in 2017.
 See Note K. Income Taxes to our Consolidated Financial Statements included in Item 8 of Part II of this Annual Report for a breakout of our income tax expense, deferred tax assets and liabilities, and effective tax rate.